Chhapar: Demographics

 Chhapar is a Municipality city in district of Churu, Rajasthan.
 The Chhapar city is divided into 20 wards for which elections are held every 5 years.
 The Chhapar Municipality has population of 19,744 of which 10,066 are males while 9,678 are females as per report released by Census India 2011.

 The population of children aged 0-6 is 2985 which is 15.12 % of total population of Chhapar (M).
 In Chhapar Municipality, the female sex ratio is 961 against state average of 928.
 Moreover the child sex ratio in Chhapar is around 871 compared to Rajasthan state average of 888.
 The literacy rate of Chhapar city is 68.61 % higher than the state average of 66.11 %.
 In Chhapar, male literacy is around 79.93 % while the female literacy rate is 57.05 %.

 Roads

 Chhapar is well connected by roads with almost all major cities of Rajasthan and New Delhi.
 National Highway 65 passes through Chhapar that connects it to Jodhpur and Chandigarh.
 Other than this, Rajasthan Mega Highway also passes from the town which connects it to Ajmer and Hanumangarh.
 The direct bus service is available for Delhi, Surat, Ahmedabad, Udaipur, Jodhpur, Jaipur, Kota, Ajmer, Bikaner, Ganganagar, Hisar, Roorkee, Haridwar, Indore, Ludhiana and many other near and far towns.

-Heritage on Wheels: Tal Chhapar/ Shekhawati

-The next destination of the Heritage on Wheels sojourn is Shekhawati region.
-Shekhawati is one of the richest regions, in terms of art and crafts, of Rajasthan.
-Creating beautiful images with vibrant colors is a way of life of the artists of the Shekhawati region.
-The best exponents of Shekhawati art and paintings are the Havelis of the Shekhawati.
-Mandawa and Nawalgarh display some of the best Shekhawati paintings on the walls of their Havelis.

-The same artistic tradition of frescoes is visible in other less known towns of the Shekhawati region.
-It is just amazing to see the plethora of murals in a land otherwise known as impoverished desert.
-Besides the tour of various places of Shekhawati, you will be taken to the Tal Chappar Wildlife Sanctuary as well.
-It is all because of The Tal Chhapar Sanctuary, and is famous for its black bucks.
-It is a flat saline depression, with a unique ecosystem.
-During September, the Tal Chappar wild life sanctuary comes alive with the chirping of various migratory birds including montagur's, marsh harrier, pale harrier, imperial eagle, tawny eagle, short toed eagle, sparrow hawk, skylark, crested lark, ring drove, brown dove, blue jay, green bee eaters, black ibis and demoiselle cranes.